Brookpark Road and Great Northern Boulevard

 At the same time, a single-screen movie house was under construction.
 The RKO Stanley Warner Great Northern Theatre was added to the GREAT NORTHERN strip complex.
 Its first feature was shown on March 24, 1966.
 The venue, which eventually featured seven screens, closed for good in October of the year 2000.

-Meanwhile, in the mid-1970s, construction began on a fully-enclosed, single-level shopping mall; this being added to the east side of May's Great Northern.
-GREAT NORTHERN MALL, also developed by Saul S. Biskind, would occupy 62 of the total 115-acre plot.
+Meanwhile, construction began on a fully-enclosed, single-level shopping mall in the mid-1970s; this being added to the east side of May's Great Northern.
+GREAT NORTHERN MALL, developed by a joint venture of Sol & Sydney Shur and Saul S. Biskind, would occupy 62 acres of the total 115-acre plot.

-The new shopping facility was designed by Cleveland-based Keeva J. Kekst Architects.
+The new shopping facility was designed by Cleveland-based Keeva J. Kekst Architects and the Andrew J. Burin firm, of Fairview Park.
 In addition to May Company, its anchors were a 2-level (179,600 square foot) Sears and 2-level (165,400 square foot) J. C. Penney.
 Sears, which relocated from a smaller store in the adjacent strip center, opened its doors on July 28, 1976.
 J.C.
 Penney, also relocated from the strip, was dedicated -along with the mall- on November 3rd of the same year.

 Major retail hubs in the vicinity of GREAT NORTHERN MALL included WESTGATE CENTER (1954) {4.5 miles northeast, in Fairview Park / Rocky River} and MIDWAY MALL (1964) {10.4 miles west, in Elyria}.